isomerpages/moe-temasekjc/_admissions/IP Year 3.md

 <p style="text-align: justify;"><b>ENQUIRIES</b></p>

-If you have any enquiries regarding the application, please contact the TJC General Office at 64428066 during office hours or email: temasek_jc@moe.edu.sg
+If you have any enquiries regarding the application, please contact the TJC General Office at 64428066 during office hours or email: temasek_jc@moe.edu.sg</ul>